H4XSploit/CyrptoWalletFinder/README.md

 If you have any questions or feedback, feel free to reach out via GitHub.

 Note: By downloading or using this software, you agree to the terms outlined in this disclaimer.

+⚠️ Notice Regarding Virus Warning

+Some antivirus and security programs may mistakenly identify this application as potentially harmful or as a virus.
+This is because the application contains executable files (.exe) and code that may be considered suspicious in certain contexts (e.g., the generation of cryptographic keys).

+Please note:

+This application is safe and has been developed exclusively for educational purposes.
+It contains no malicious or harmful elements.
+False Positives: Some antivirus programs may incorrectly flag legitimate software as a threat.
+This is known as a "false positive" and can occur with software that uses cryptography or network interfaces.